luxonis/depthai-experiments/gen2-poe-mqtt/README.md

 For this demo I have used a public MQTT broker https://test.mosquitto.org with port 1883 which is unencrypted and unauthenticated.
 I have used MQTTLens to subscribe to messages that OAK POE camera is publishing.

-Note that publishing too fast (eg 10FPS) won't work.
+Note that publishing too fast (eg 10FPS) won't work with https://test.mosquitto.org.
 In this demo the OAK POE will just publish the average number of objects it detects every ~2 seconds.

 ## Demo